jeremy-albuixech/node-dandelion/README.md

 # node-dandelion
-A nodejs client for the Dandelion.eu API.
+A nodejs client for the Dandelion API.

-Bring the powerful text analysis tools from Dandelion.eu to your NodeJs apps.
+Bring the powerful text analysis tools from Dandelion API to your NodeJs apps.

 This client is a work in progress.

-As of v1.0.0, the main endpoints of Dandelion.eu are featured:
+As of v1.0.0, the following endpoints of Dandelion API are featured:
-- Txt-Sim: dandelion.txtSim(obj, callback)
+- Text Similarity API: dandelion.txtSim(obj, callback)
-- Txt-Nex: dandelion.txtNex(obj, callback)
+- Entity Extraction API: dandelion.txtNex(obj, callback)
-- Txt-Cl: dandelion.txtCl(obj, callback)
+- Text Classification API: dandelion.txtCl(obj, callback)
-- Txt-Li: dandelion.txtLi(obj, callback)
+- Language Detection API: dandelion.txtLi(obj, callback)

 The POST endpoints are not implemented yet.